Fort Worth Independent School District

 Fort Worth Independent School District is a school district based in Fort Worth, Texas, United States.
-Based on a 2017-18 enrollment of 86,234 students, it is the fifth largest school district in Texas.
+Based on a 2025-26 enrollment of 67,491 students, it is the tenth largest school district in Texas.

-Fort Worth ISD serves most of the city of Fort Worth, and the cities of Benbrook, Westover Hills, and Westworth Village.
+Fort Worth ISD serves most of the city of Fort Worth, as well as the cities of Benbrook, Westover Hills, and Westworth Village.
 The district also covers portions of Arlington, Edgecliff Village, Forest Hill, Haltom City, Kennedale, Sansom Park, White Settlement, and unincorporated portions of Tarrant County.

-In 2010, the district unveiled one of the largest, most comprehensive redesigns of secondary education in the nation with its Gold Seal Programs of Choice and Gold Seal Schools of Choice.
+In 2010, the district unveiled one of the largest, most comprehensive redesigns of secondary education in the nation with its Gold Seal Programs of Choice and Gold Seal Schools.
 Each of its 13 high schools introduced curricula focused on college and career pathways.
 As part of the Gold Seal plan, the district has also opened a single-gender school for girls, the Young Women's Leadership Academy; a single-gender school for boys, the Young Men's Leadership Academy Paul Laurence Dunbar Young Men's Leadership Academy; an early college high school, Marine Creek Collegiate High School; and an early college medical high school, the Texas Academy of Biomedical Sciences.

 In 2018, the school district was given an overall grade of "C" by the Texas Education Agency.